Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Abstract

 In a recent work, Ringström proposed a geometric notion of initial data on big bang singularities.
 Moreover, he conjectured that initial data on the singularity could be used to parameterize quiescent solutions to Einstein's equations; that is, roughly speaking, solutions whose leading order asymptotics are convergent.
 We prove that given initial data on the singularity for the Einstein--nonlinear scalar field equations in $4$ spacetime dimensions, as defined by Ringström, there is a corresponding unique development of the data.
 We do not assume any symmetry or analyticity, and we allow for arbitrary closed spatial topology.
 Our results thus present an important step towards resolving Ringström's conjecture.
 Furthermore, our results show that the Einstein--nonlinear scalar field equations have a geometric singular initial value problem formulation, which is analogous to the classical result by Choquet-Bruhat and Geroch for initial data on a Cauchy hypersurface.

 In the literature, there are two conditions which are expected to ensure that quiescent behavior occurs.
 The first one is an integrability condition on a special spatial frame.
 The second one is an algebraic condition on the eigenvalues of the expansion normalized Weingarten map associated with a foliation of the spacetime near the singularity.
 Our result is the first such result where both possibilities are allowed.
 That is, we allow for the first condition to ensure quiescence in one region of space and for the second condition to take over in the region where the first one is violated.
 This fact allows for our results to include the vacuum setting.
-We expect that all current results in the literature where the authors specify data on a big bang singularity and then construct a corresponding solution, to the Einstein vacuum or Einstein--scalar field equations in $4$ spacetime dimensions and with closed spatial topology, should be special cases of our results.
+We expect that all current results in the literature where the authors specify data on a big bang singularity and then construct a corresponding solution, to the Einstein vacuum or Einstein--scalar field equations in $4$ spacetime dimensions, with closed spatial topology, and where the limits of the eigenvalues of the expansion normalized Weingarten map are everywhere distinct, should be special cases of our results.